 Figure 7-7-2 Procedure of accounting configuration

 The accounting is applied towards the authorized service (like Ethernet access service).
 Therefore, the accounting configuration procedure can be integrated into the authorization procedure (like AAA authorization framework).
-The configuration of accounting infrastructure can be carried together with the user configuration (like user specific QoS requirements) of the devices in the access network (e.x NA), which might involve the transfer of configuration data to multiple NEs in the network.
+The configuration of accounting infrastructure can be carried together with the user configuration (like user specific QoS requirements) of the devices in the access network (e.g. NA), which might involve the transfer of configuration data to multiple NEs in the network.

 Accounting